Mutahar789/attacking-av-with-driver/README.md

   Note: This is already done if you use the forked repository.

-2. When updating all the backup file links as specified in the Medium guide, change the URLS from `http` → `https` (to avoid download errors).
+2. When updating all the backup file links as specified in the Medium guide, change the URLs from `http` → `https` (to avoid download errors).

 ## DReyeVR fork:
 https://github.com/Mutahar789/DReyeVR

-Using this fork will allow you to allow the vehicle.apply_control function to work on Ego Vehicle.
-Use this if you plan to integrate any model (e.g., vision-based) for driving task.
+Using this fork will allow you to use the vehicle.apply_control function on the DReyeVR Ego Vehicle.
+Use this if you plan to integrate any model (e.g., vision-based) for the driving task.

 ## Notes on Building PythonAPI